Swhite9478/Git-Going/README.md

 Create a file called ***python-variables.env*** within git-going-backend/

 Write the following within ***python-variables.env***.
 Dont worry about using quotes, the python script will interpret it properly.
+(The GITHUB_TOKEN is used to mine data from GitHub, and the two MONGO variables are necessary for Python to connect to the MongoDB database.
+You may leave them as 'devadmin' for development.)
 ```
 GITHUB_TOKEN=GitHub-OAuth-Token-String
+MONGO_USERNAME=devadmin
+MONGO_PASSWORD=devadmin
 ```

 All dependencies for the Backend are listed in the requirements.txt